 Aspect Details Reporting Required for Entities Owned by a Trust Yes, under Russia's Anti-Money Laundering regulations.
 People with Significant Control (PSC) Register Fully implemented, under the Russian Federal Law on AML.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% outh Korea has stringent anti-money laundering (AML) regulations, which require companies to disclose their beneficial owners, including individuals with significant control (25% or more of shares or voting rights).
-This information is reported to the Financial Services Commission (FSC) and is available for authorities and regulators.
-The country has also integrated beneficial ownership reporting into the national system, with steps being taken toward improving transparency for trusts as well.
+Threshold for beneficial ownership 25% pain's beneficial ownership regulations align with EU Anti-Money Laundering Directives, requiring companies to disclose individuals holding significant control, defined as 25% or more of shares or voting rights.
+Information about the beneficial owners is recorded in the Spanish Commercial Register, and the data is accessible to competent authorities.